livepeer/orchestrator-price-api/README.md

-# Livepeer Pricing Tool - API Documentation
+# Livepeer Price API - API Documentation

 An API for curating the off-chain orchestrator pricing information and exposing the data via various endpoints.